JohnEarnest/Decker/docs/decker.md

 4) If `sleep[]` is provided the string `"play"` as an argument, instead of waiting for some number of frames to pass, it will pause script execution until all sound clips triggered with `play[]` complete.

-5) `eval[x y]` returns a dictionary containing:
+5) `eval[x y z]` returns a dictionary containing:
 - `error`: a string giving any error message produced during parsing, or the empty string.
 - `value`: the value of the last expression in the program.
 On a parse error, `value` will be the number `0`.
 - `vars`: a dictionary containing any variable bindings made while executing the program.
 (This also includes bindings from argument `y`.)

-Code executed within `eval[]` does not have access to any variables from the caller that are not explicitly passed in via the second argument, including global functions and constants, nor can it modify variables of the caller; the code is executed in its own isolated scope.
+By default, code executed within `eval[]` does not have access to any variables from the caller that are not explicitly passed in via the second argument (`y`), including global functions and constants, nor can it modify variables of the caller; the code is executed in its own isolated scope.
 In the following example, we provide our `eval[]`ed code with the `show[]` function and a constant:
 ```
 d.show:show
 d.a:2
 eval["show[a+3]" d]
 ```
+If the third argument (`z`) is truthy, `eval[]` will instead execute _within_ the caller's scope, giving it the ability to read (and potentially write) every variable that was in scope at the point where `eval[]` was called.
+Use this with caution!

 6) The behavior of `random[x y]` depends on the type of `x` and whether or not `y` is provided:
 - if `x` is a number, treat it as if it were `range x`.